-The time you spend waiting for your tax refund may seem like an eternity.
+The time you spend waiting for your IRS tax refund may seem like an eternity.
 Whether you’re counting on the refund to pay bills or to take a vacation, you may feel like you’re caught in a hurry-up-and-wait game.
-But in today’s digital age, it’s easier than ever to chart the progress of your tax refund.
+But in today’s digital age, it’s easier than ever to chart the progress of your tax return.

 Track Your Refund With a Mobile Device